 - A geometrical or other pattern that is rarely seen in organic disease.

-- Lesions are confined to areas of easy access by the patient.
+- Lesions confined to areas of easy access by the patient.

 Linear lesions may follow trauma due to Köbner's phenomenon which usually affects psoriasis, lichen planus and occasionally erythema multiforme.
-Dermatitis artefacta can mimic a multitude of different skin disorders including basal cell carcinoma, pyoderma gangrenosum, and cutaneous T-cell lymphoma.
+Dermatitis artefacta can mimic a multitude of different skin disorders.
+These include:

 An important differential diagnosis is malingering in which the patient is consciously aware of producing factitious lesions, the purpose being to avoid work or claim compensation.